alexandermendes/next-micro/docs/README.md

 In development mode, Next Micro can be configured to automatically launch the service responsible for serving a particular route only once it is hit then, to help manage resources, close it down after a specified time to live (TTL).

-Routing can be handled by maintaining static lists of regex patterns, via a custom routing function, or via a set of plugins that help establish routes automatically for popular frameworks such as Next.js and Express.

-## Features

-- Provides a single portal for accessing a site built from multiple microservices.
-- Launches services automatically in development mode and brings them down after a given time to live (TTL) to save resources.
-- Enables static or dynamic routing (e.g. based on settings retrieved via an API call).
-- Includes a plugin system to auto-detect routes for particular applications, such as those built with Next.js.

----